 Looking forward to the medium and longer term, there are concerns that UK leaving the IEM will increase prices for energy consumers in the UK, and that security of supply may be adversely affected.
 It is also possible that imports of energy (and exports to the EU) will be subject to tariffs, further increasing costs and impairing the efficiency of UK-EU energy trading.

-Lis Blunsdon is a partner specialising in energy regulatory matters at European law firm, Fieldfisher.
+David Haverbeke (Brussels) is a partner specialising in energy regulatory matters at European law firm, Fieldfisher.

 Sign up to our email digest